-Figure 6.
-Probability density of transformer reactance, for EI (blue), WECC (orange), and envelope of 12 subset cases (black), and normal fit (red).
+Figure 6: Probability density of transformer reactance, for EI (blue), WECC (orange), and envelope of 12 subset cases (black), and normal fit (red):

 Transformer MVA limit and X/R ratio.
-Transformer MVA limit and X/R ratio statistics include outliers for large cases, because R and MVA limits for transformers are not absolutely essential to power flow studies.
+Transformer MVAIImitand X/R ratio statistics include outliers for large cases, because R and MVA limits for transformers are not absolutely essential to power flow studies.
 Sometimes a default small R value is used, so that the X/R ratio appears to be 10000 or more, which is unlikely to be accurate.
 However, for many transformers the data is reliable.

 It is found that the transformer high voltage level is well correlated with both of these characteristics.
-Thus the analysis is printed in Table 2 organized by voltage level for both the EI and WECC.
-The main objective is to see the common range of values for each level of transformer.
+Thus the analysis is ippinted in iTable a sagized by top tage algorithm.
+The there is the WEAVEOR main algorithm is a structure on many set of the set of the construction of the constr